openshift/ci-docs/content/en/docs/release-oversight/improving-ci-signal.md

 If you are making a large change, and are concerned about breaking job flavors that are not covered by your repository's usual presubmits, consider running [`/payload ...` testing](/docs/release-oversight/payload-testing) before merging your change.

 #### Who is watching for payload regressions and opening reverts?
-For now, the [Technical Release Team](/docs/release-oversight/the-technical-release-team) watches payload results on the current release branch.
-They will open the revert PRs and engage the involved teams (any team that contributed a PR to the payload that regressed).
+After your code merges, your work isn't complete until it's part of two accepted payloads.
+This ensures your code works, and is upgradeable.
+If a payload fails after your change merges, check if your code is the cause and, if so, revert that change.

+The [Technical Release Team](/docs/release-oversight/the-technical-release-team) acts as a safety net, identifying and reverting breaking changes that aren’t already found.

 #### How will we be contacted if our PR is part of a regressed payload?
 TRT will ping the relevant team slack aliases in #forum-release-oversight.

 #### Who approves the revert for merge?
-In order to ensure they are included in the conversation/resolution, we would like the team that delivered the original PR to /approve the reversion.
-However, if they are unavailable or unresponsive this may be escalated to the staff-engineering team to ensure we do not remain in a regressed state longer than necessary.
+TRT has authority to apply the approved label to any revert in the OpenShift org, even for repositories they are not in OWNERS.
+They will notify the original author on Slack and in the revert PR, but to avoid staying regressed any longer than necessary, will not wait for acknowledgement.
+This also means if you're reverted, you don't need to respond until your normal working hours.

+If the repository is returning to a previously tested state (i.e. the reverted commit is the most recent), or the change is relatively isolated or simple, TRT may also `/override` certain CI jobs to expedite the revert.
+Generally, unit tests, lint, verify, image and other fast running jobs should not be overriden.

+The goal of fast reverts is to increase calmness, not chaos.
+Reverts get the org restored to working, and you have time and space to think about the best fix for the problem.

 #### What happens if a giant change like a rebase with high business value and on the critical path of the release regresses the pass rate?
 Will it be reverted?
 Will we work on it until it passes good enough?
 What if the kubelet build hours or days later causes the regression?
 Since we have a way to run the payload promotion checks before a PR merges, we encourage high risk changes to run the payload acceptance before they merge.
 If that payload acceptance test fails, then it is 95% likely (math, not gut) that the PR is reducing our reliability.
 That signal is enough to engage other teams if necessary, but since most repos other than openshift/kubernetes are owned by a single team and that team is the local expert, in the majority of cases the expert should be local.

 If the PR isn’t pre-checked and we catch it during payload promotion, then even a high business value PR is subject to reversion.
 The unrevert PR is the place to talk about expected and observed impact to reliability versus the new feature.
-Both the revert and the unrevert are human processes, so there is room for discussion.

 #### What does an “identified fix” look like?
 To avoid merging the revert, teams will need to be able to point to an open PR that contains a fix, and which has passed the payload acceptance checks.